salilab/imp/modules/rmf/README.md

+\brief Support for the [RMF file format](http://integrativemodeling.org/rmf/nightly/doc/) for storing hierarchical molecular data and markup.

-This module provides support for RMF file format for storing hierarchical molecular data (such as atomic or coarse grained representations of proteins), along with markup, including geometry and score data.
+RMF can store hierarchical molecular data (such as atomic or coarse grained representations of proteins), along with markup, including geometry and score data.